socialally/xdr/README.md

 ## Partial Support

 * Safari 5 does not respect the `Access-Control-Expose-Headers` response header so assertions fail on the response headers.
+* Response headers are not available to IE browsers using the `XDomainRequest` object.

 ## Appendix